 Do the latest digital technologies in several popular social media apps really empower Chinese consumers’ powers to protect their legitimate consumer rights?
 My current research is focusing on the connection between the short-video-based social media platforms and consumer activism in China.

-My research interests mainly focus on the Chinese short-video-based social media platforms, digital activism (consumer activism), video activism, social movements, media practices and cultural semiotics studies.
+My research interests mainly focus on Chinese short-video-based social media platforms, digital activism (consumer activism), video activism, social movements, media practices, and cultural semiotics studies.

 Publications and Conference Presentations：

 - Yu, Z. 2019.
 Consumer Video Activism in China.
 Presented at: ASIA.LIVE Virtual Workshop: Locating Livestreaming in Asia, Leiden University (Leiden/Online), 17th Sep 2019.

 - Yu, Z. 2019.
 Examine the Consumer Video Activism and Consumer Sphere in China.
 Presented at: UK-China Media and Cultural Studies Association 3rd Biennial Conference, University of Leicester (UK), 16th Jan 2019.

 - Ma, X., Wu, M., Yu, Z., & Jiang, C. 2019.
 An Empirical Study of the Understandings of Chinese Martial Arts Symbols among German University Students.
 Journal of Martial Arts Research, 2(1), 19.